 My son informed me the other day that I haven’t written anything in nearly a year.
 And not for lack of material.
 Honestly, some fairly noteworthy things have occurred during that time.

 I could have written about when I lopped off part of my thumb with a mandoline slicer.
-About how I picked up the piece of my thumb that I sliced off, stuck it back in place, wrapped a paper towel around it, and actually debated for a few minutes whether or not I needed medical attention.
-Turns out I needed several weeks of medical attention.
+About how I picked up the piece of my thumb that I sliced off, stuck it back in place, wrapped a paper towel around it, and debated for a few minutes whether or not I needed medical attention.
+It turns out I needed several weeks of medical attention.
 I figure only a true Italian would sacrifice part of a finger so that her family could have perfectly sliced fried eggplant.

-And then this summer she worked to save money and we talked about the things she would need for school.
+And then, this summer, she worked to save money, and we talked about the things she would need for school.
 We bought new bedding for her dorm.
-And it was exciting and I was fine.
+And it was exciting, and I was fine.
 We bought storage drawers and a mini fridge.
 And I was fine.
 We ordered her textbooks online a few days ago and shipped them to her dorm address.
-And still I was fine.
+And still, I was fine.

-And then yesterday we packed everything into the car, drove the car onto the ferry and set off for her college town.
+And then yesterday, we packed everything into the car, drove the car onto the ferry, and set off for her college town.
 We moved her into a clean, bright, nearly brand new dorm building, we had a lovely dinner with her roommate and her super nice family, and it all should have been fine.

 It’s like I’ve been hit with the emotional equivalent of a hurricane.
 I mean, I figured I’d be sad when she left.
-You can’t spend every single day of 18 years with someone and then not miss them when they move away.
-Even if your kid is a pain in the ass.
+You can’t spend every single day of 18 years with someone and then not miss them when they move away, even if your kid is a pain in the ass.
 Which mine isn’t, by the way, which probably makes it harder.

 I knew I would worry and second guess myself

 Along with the worry, strangely, is guilt.
 Second-guessing everything I ever did as a parent.
 Did I adequately prepare her for the “real” world?
 Did I scare her too much or not enough?
-Will she really keep the pepper spray in her backpack?
+Will she keep the pepper spray in her backpack?
 Will she use it if she has to?
 Why didn’t I make her take a self-defense class?
 Does she know how to mail a package?
 Did I ever tell her the post office closes at 5:30?

-People talk endlessly about how hard it is having a newborn, the sleepless nights, breastfeeding, co-sleeping.
+People talk endlessly about how hard it is having a newborn, the sleepless nights, breastfeeding, and co-sleeping.
 The toddler tantrums.
 Picky eater preschoolers.
 The middle school years…hormones, mean girls, bullying.
 High school…peer pressure, drugs, alcohol, academic stress.
 Texting and driving.
 And so on.
 I mean, you can’t get people to shut up about that stuff.

 But when you mention your child is leaving for college, the response has been invariably, “Oh, how exciting!” and that’s pretty much it.
-Well, now that it’s happened I’m like, “Wait a minute!
+Well, now that it’s happened, I’m like, “Wait a minute!
 Why did NOBODY tell me, I mean REALLY tell me, that, THIS, THIS is the milestone that is the absolute hardest parenting time of all?”
 Not one single person said, “Oh, your child is leaving for college?
 I’m so sorry, that totally sucks for you.”

-I am excited for my daughter but my heart is heavy
+I am excited for my daughter, but my heart is heavy

-People say, “Oh, you’re lucky that she’ll only be an hour away,” which until yesterday, actually gave me comfort.
+People say, “Oh, you’re lucky that she’ll only be an hour away,” which, until yesterday, actually gave me comfort.
 But I quickly realized that it doesn’t matter much if she’s not in her bedroom and she’s an hour away versus she’s not in her bedroom and she’s five hours away.
 Either way, she’s not in her bedroom.
 Either way, the house is too quiet.

-I keep having this vision in my head of my little girl walking away, towards her building, and in this vision I’m fighting back tears and yelling, “WAIT!
+I keep having this vision in my head of my little girl walking away towards her building, and in this vision, I’m fighting back tears and yelling, “WAIT!
 Turn around!
 Please, I’m not done yet.
 I need more time…just a little more time!”

-But my time is up and all I can do is hope that I used it well.
+But my time is up, and all I can do is hope that I used it well.

 And though my heart is heavy and my emotions are muddled, my head is clear, and I do know the truth of the matter.
 I may need just a little more time…but she doesn’t.
-She’s strong and she’s smart and she’s beautiful and she’s ready.
+She’s strong, and she’s smart, and she’s beautiful, and she’s ready.
 She’s all yours, world.
 Please treat her kindly.

-Written by Janene Dutt, mom of three, and author of this post, this shared journaling book offers mothers and daughters a way to become closer.
+Written by Janene Dutt, mom of three and author of this post, this shared journaling book offers mothers and daughters a way to become closer.